Cparker96/ORR-Checks/README.md

  - Azure Gov - "AzureUSGovernment_Old"
  - Azure Gov GCC High - "AzureUSGovernment"

-* Every file has a three character code appended to the end of it indicating which OS it belongs to for performing ORR
+* Every file has a three character code appended to the end of it indicating which OS or environment it belongs to for performing ORR
- - win = windows
+ - win = windows (azure)
- - lnx = linux
+ - lnx = linux (azure)
  - vmw = vmware
+ - if it does not have a character code appended at the end of the file name, then it is used by all servers regardless of OS and environment

 ## Need help?
 If there are any questions please reach out to CloudOps@Textron.com via email with the textfile output, Server Name, Ticket Number, and Timestamp of the run you are having trouble with.